Files

 Open FME Workbench and start a blank workspace.
 Add an Esri Geodatabase (File Geodb) reader to the canvas and browse to the Database_Transformers.gdb dataset, which you can download from the Files section of this article.
 Then open the Parameters.

-The Grid feature will provide the spatial constraint that will be used when querying against the Address Points dataset.
-Instead of reading in the entire Grid dataset, we will use the WHERE clause functionality on the File Geodatabase reader to select a specific Grid square to act as our spatial constraint for our Address Points feature class.
-Such functionality can provide efficiency and performance to the workflow.
+The Grid feature provides the spatial constraint used when querying the Address Points dataset.
+Instead of reading the entire Grid dataset, we will use the WHERE clause in the File Geodatabase reader to select a specific Grid square as our spatial constraint for the Address Points feature class.
+Such functionality can improve the workflow's efficiency and performance.

-In the parameters, click on the ellipsis next to Tables and select Grid.
-Then for the WHERE Clause, type in the following (remember to include the single quotes):
+In the parameters, click the ellipsis next to Tables, then select Grid.
+Then, for the WHERE Clause, type in the following (remember to include the single quotes):

 2. Read Address Points